 As I watch the slow drip of my morning pour over, I like to tell myself that this coffee counts towards my daily intake of water.
 After all, every brew is up to 98% water.

 But in turn, this means that the type of water we use has a dramatic impact on the flavour and quality of our coffee.
-If you really want the most delicious coffee possible, you have to use the right water.
+If you really want the most delicious coffee possible, you have to use the right type.

 Lee este artículo en español En Búsqueda de la Mejor Agua para Preparar un Café de Excelencia

 Cold and hot brewed coffee.
 Credit: Matt Hoffman